 (1) Some commentators claim that this was the standard greeting that Confucius gave to his new students.
 Although this is of course impossible to prove, it’s certainly plausible given Confucius’s penchant for ritual and the eloquence with which it encapsulates the sage’s approach to learning: namely, the importance of combining theory with practice.

-(2) Unlike Christianity, for example, Confucius and the deep well ancient of Chinese philosophical teachings he drew from doesn’t offer any prospect of rewards for good behavior.
+(2) Unlike Christianity, for example, Confucius and the deep well of ancient Chinese philosophical teachings he drew from don’t offer any prospect of rewards for good behavior.
 Even if you lead an exemplary life, you remain subject to the vagaries of fate.
 The only control you have is over how you react to whatever life happens to throw at you.
-If you become successful and wealthy that’s great, but don’t confuse your riches with virtue.
+If you become successful and wealthy, that’s great; but don’t confuse your riches with virtue.
 By the same token, if you live in poverty and obscurity, don’t conflate this with degeneracy.

 (3) As with so many terms that you come across in the Analects, it is impossible to come up with a perfect English translation of 君子/jūnzǐ.
 Although “gentleman” is very close in spirit to the meaning of the word as Confucius and his contemporaries understood it, I would argue that the term has become too archaic for modern English usage.
 Just like a 君子/jūnzǐ in Confucius’s times, I view a “leader” as a pillar of the community whose status is defined more by their integrity, professionalism, and charisma than their formal position in any hierarchy.
 The leader is thus a role model who draws people towards them because of the example they set rather than a dictator who imposes their will on others.